Can we have different sets of filters to manage accounts differently?

 InsideView Refresh does not accept the S-Control IDs, as it uses 18-character length Org ID that Visual-Force supplies.
 This leads to the company mismatch issue.

-Workaround: To resolve this inconsistent company matching, ask your Salesforce CRM to migrate to VisualForce based component for InsideView Sales integration instead of S-Control.
+Workaround: To resolve this inconsistent company matching, ask your administrator to migrate Salesforce CRM to Visual-Force based component for InsideView Sales integration instead of S-Control.

 What Fields in Salesforce can I use to create filters from?